darrenwaters/map_covidcases/README.md

 From there I built a pivot table which allowed me to see the monthly cumulative positive cases for each LA going back to February this year.
 From there I could see the change over time and start to think about what story do I want to tell based on what the data is showing.

-A few things to highlight - the pivot table automatically showed time as Months.
+A few things to highlight - the pivot table automatically showed time as **Months**.
 I'm guessing that might "hide" some interesting week to week changes but I don't know how to turn that into displaying weeks.
 I probably need to find a way to aggregate up daily data into weekly data - taking into account blank days, i.e. if there were no tests that day does that mean the date doesn't appear in the sheet, but I think this is something R can do more effectively.

 I also wanted to calculate the % of the LA population, and Wales, have tested positive in total and over time.
 To do this I downloaded the ONS' recent mid year population estimates, and from that built a quick pivot table pulling out the LA pop stats in Wales.

 From there I could add that information to my working sheet, and start to do a calculation - e.g. total positive tests / total population = positive infection rate.

+What stood out to me was that Wales was approaching almost 1 in 100 people testing positive for Coronavirus - and how the rate varied across Wales.
+That felt like a nice story, and something to visualise.

+Thankfully Flourish has the geometry for all of Wales' LAs - but try as I might I couldn't get VLOOKUP to pull the geometry information from one sheet and match to my sheet with my LA data such as total cases/rates.
+But once I had filtered and done some sorting - it sort of worked.

+From there I built my map.
+I had hoped to do something more interesting with changing rates over time - but in the end decided to KISS it.
+(Keep it simple, stupid).
+And so there you have it - one simple story, and one simple map.